angelnu/esphome/devices/pcb-led_lights/README.md

 # USB Power controller

 This PCB allows controlling 7 LED strip channels up to 24V and 10A per channel.
-I use it to control a RGBCWWW color stripe and a CWWW white stripe with the same device.
+I use it to control a 5x channel RGBCWWW color led strip and a 2x channel CWWW white led strip with the same device.
+It uses a ESP32-C6 for the improved Wifi and Bluetooth as they are placed typically in locations with bad coverage such as celings and inside walls.
+I programmed a custom ESPHome component for the MCPWD as the C6 and other ESP32 variants do not include enough fastled channels.

+It also includes a push button input so it can be used (limitedly) without connection if needed.
+If can also be used as Bluetooth proxy (at its Flash memory size).
+I intend to extend it later on to use Bluetooth Low Energy switches from Shelly so that it does not depend on the Home Assistant automation being available.

 ![Overview picture](pictures/overview.png)